johnfairh/RubyGateway/SourceDocs/User Guide.md

 then you need to understand `RbBlockRetention`.

-The reason for all this is that calling Swift code from Ruby requires an intermediate Swift object, and RubyBridge needs to tie the lifetime of that Swift object to something else in the Swift world.
+The reason for all this is that calling Swift code from Ruby requires an intermediate Swift object, and RubyGateway needs to tie the lifetime of that Swift object to something else in the Swift world.

 ### Ruby code safety